Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Pattern Mining

-\paragraph{Comparison to random walks.} Prior work used random walks to mine rules \citep{prism, cheng2023neural}.
-Intuitively, Algorithm \ref{alg:fragmentMining} can be seen as running random walks in parallel, while avoiding repeating the same walk twice and thereby wasting computational effort.
-Running $N$ random walks of length $D$ from $|V|$ nodes requires $|V|ND$ steps, which is the same as the \emph{worst-case} computational cost of Algorithm \ref{alg:fragmentMining} (Theorem \ref{theorem:complexity}).
-Another advantage of Algorithm \ref{alg:fragmentMining} over random walks is that it results in more accurate utility estimates: \begin{enumerate} \item Random walks might backtrack, thus, finding ground patterns of tautologies.
-Algorithm~\ref{alg:fragmentMining} avoids this issue by neglecting any previously encountered edge. \item Random walks may repeatedly revisit paths.
-In contrast, $\alg{NextStep}$ in Algorithm~\ref{alg:fragmentMining} either visits a previously unvisited edge in the graph or terminates.
-Thus each computation provides new information. \item Random walks can miss ground patterns due to random sampling.
-In contrast, Algorithm~\ref{alg:fragmentMining} is guaranteed to mine all ground patterns involving nodes that are $N$-close to the source node $v_0$, while ground patterns that involve nodes that are not $N$-close are mined with a higher probability than random walks (Theorem~\ref{theorem:N-closeness-completness}). \end{enumerate}
+\paragraph{Comparison to random walks.} Prior work used random walks (RWs) to mine rules \citep{prism, lsm, cheng2023neural}.
+Algorithm \ref{alg:fragmentMining} can be seen as running RWs in parallel, while avoiding repeating the same walk twice and thereby wasting computational effort.
+A detailed complexity analysis, comparing RWs to Algorithm~\ref{alg:fragmentMining} can be found in Appendix \ref{section:rw_comparison}.
+Running $N$ RWs of length $D$ from $|V|$ nodes requires $|V|ND$ steps, which is the same as the \emph{worst-case} computational cost of Algorithm \ref{alg:fragmentMining}.
+However, when running the same number of paths $N$, Algorithm \ref{alg:fragmentMining} results in more accurate utility estimates than RWs: \begin{enumerate} \item RWs might backtrack, thus, finding ground patterns of tautologies.
+Algorithm~\ref{alg:fragmentMining} avoids this issue by avoiding any previously encountered edge. \item RWs may repeatedly revisit paths.
+In contrast, $\alg{NextStep}$ in Algorithm~\ref{alg:fragmentMining} either visits a previously unvisited edge or terminates.
+Thus each computation provides new information. \item RWs can miss ground patterns due to random sampling.
+In contrast, Algorithm~\ref{alg:fragmentMining} is guaranteed to mine all ground patterns involving nodes that are $N$-close to the source node $v_0$, while ground patterns that involve nodes that are not $N$-close are mined with a higher probability than RWs (Theorem~\ref{theorem:N-closeness-completness}). \end{enumerate}